DaviFN/Travailleur/README.md

 - [ ] Improve the user interface experience, which is very cumbersome at the moment
 - [ ] Reimplement the image pattern detection algorithm leveraging the GPU by using compute shaders, which will drastically improve its performance
 - [ ] Make coordinate inputs more flexible; currently they can only be absolute
-- [ ] Make the framework cross-platform; though Travailleur is currently Windows-specific, most of its code is platform-agnostic, so this should not be so hard to do
+- [X] Make the framework cross-platform; though Travailleur is currently Windows-specific, most of its code is platform-agnostic, so this should not be so hard to do
-- [ ] Reimplement the persistence system using something modern; the current custom implementation, though handy, is crap

 ---